Neither Shared, nor Yet Dedicated: Benefits of VPS Hosting for Resellers

 Imagine you have a top VPS.
 To make the story more interesting, imagine that you oversell and already have about 50 clients.
 You start experiencing load issues because some host over 20 domains; some use your service as a small email server and some organize file sharing over FTP.
 Such load is bearable yet, but you realize that the further growth of your business may require an upgrade – this time to a dedicated server.
 You are definitely not interested in wasting time on transfers, DNS-rearrangement and other related problems.
 Thus, you get a couple of simplest cheaper virtual servers, one of which is let’s say set to process MySQL requests, while another deals with mail exchange.
 Even such move is going to seriously lessen the load on your VPS.

 The development of the reseller’s business may later require an upgrade to a more serious solution – to a dedicated server.
 A finely tuned VPS however can let a reseller host his resold accounts for a long time with no issues and for a significantly affordable price.
-If you are not sure about what hosting plan to choose to start your reseller campaign – order a VPS and start seizing the market of web hosting.
+If you are not sure about the hosting plan for your reseller campaign, order a cheap VPS hosting plan and start conquering the market of web hosting.